-Critical incidents must be reported to Humana Long-Term Care Plan care management within 24 hours of the incident.
+Critical incidents must be reported to Humana Comprehensive Plan care management within 24 hours of the incident.
 A critical incident is defined as an adverse or critical event that negatively impacts the health, safety or welfare of a member.
 Critical incidents may include events involving abuse, neglect, exploitation, major illness or injury, involvement with law enforcement, elopement/missing or major medication incidents.
-Assisted living facilities and skilled nursing facilities only need to report abuse, neglect or exploitation incidents to Humana.
+Assisted living facilities and skilled nursing facilities need to report abuse, neglect or exploitation incidents to Humana.
 Critical incidents involving abuse, neglect or exploitation also must be reported by the provider to Adult Protective Services.
-Providers are expected to work with Humana Long-Term Care Plan staff to resolve all identified critical incidents in a timely manner and support the safety and well-being of our members.
+Providers are expected to work with Humana Comprehensive Plan staff to resolve all identified critical incidents in a timely manner and support the safety and well-being of our members.